West Michigan Whitecaps: Franchise history

 In 2009, the team drew the attention of the Physicians Committee for Responsible Medicine after a 4 lb, 4,800-calorie hamburger called the Fifth Third Burger was placed on the menu of the team's concession stand.
 It was so named in part for the ballpark sponsor and part for its 1.6666 (or 5/3) pounds of meat.
 The Committee requested that the team put a label on the burger indicating that it was a "dietary disaster".
 To date, more than 100 fans, or about a half of the people who have attempted the challenge, have conquered the burger and earned a commemorative T-shirt.
 On July 15, 2009, Travel Channel's "Man v.
 Food" and its host Adam Richman came to Fifth Third Ballpark to attempt to conquer the burger in an episode of the popular show.
 The episode aired on September 30, 2009, wherein he successfully met the challenge.
 In 2012, The Whitecaps installed a new scoreboard and high resolution video display screen which was installed by TS Sports out of Dallas, Texas.

 On January 3, 2014, a fire started in one of the suites.
 It spread and caused extensive damage, close to one half of the suites and 1st base concourse were destroyed.
 Thanks to extensive work, the park was restored and up and running by opening day.

 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the Whitecaps were organized into the High-A Central.
 In 2022, the High-A Central became known as the Midwest League, the name historically used by the regional circuit prior to the 2021 reorganization.

+In 2025, the Whitecaps won the Minor League Baseball Organization of the Year Award.

 Regular season

 Postseason

 The Whitecaps won the best-of-five Midwest League championship six times in six opportunities.
-They defeated the Wisconsin Timber Rattlers in 1996, the Rockford Cubbies in 1998, the Kane County Cougars twice (2004 and 2006), the Beloit Snappers in 2007, and the Cedar Rapids Kernels in 2015.
-West Michigan is 55–32 all-time in playoff games.
+They defeated the Wisconsin Timber Rattlers in 1996, the Rockford Cubbies in 1998, the Kane County Cougars twice (2004 and 2006), the Beloit Snappers in 2007, and the Cedar Rapids Kernels twice, in 2015 and again in 2025.
+West Michigan is 59–32 all-time in playoff games.